 My path crossed with Karl Drinkwater on the Book Connectors Facebook group.
 This group is fabulous in connecting readers with authors and the administrators do an outstanding job of managing the group.
 It’s a group where all sorts of bookish things are discussed and support given.
 Highly recommend!

-I’m reviewing Harvest Festival today which is available to purchase in digital, paperback and audio formats.
+I’m sharing my thoughts on Harvest Festival today which is available to purchase in digital, paperback and audio formats.

 Format: Kindle Edition

 Then the evening sky filled with strange clouds that trapped the heat below.

 Now Callum wakes, dripping in sweat.
 Something has come to his isolated Welsh farm.
 If he’s going to keep his family alive during this single night when all hell breaks loose, he’ll have to think fast.
 And when he sees what he’s facing, he suspects even that may not be enough.

 Callum’s thoughts while out checking the farm before dinner leads us to believe that all is not right within the relationships in his family.
 An angry and moaning wife, a 12 year old son that doesn’t do his chores and a teenage daughter who is always kicking back at the isolation of the farm.
 I think we can all identify with how we take for granted the people who are close to us when every day life is running smoothly …

 From the moment Callum wakes in the middle of the night sweating the action is spellbinding.
 The isolation of the setting, the dreamlike quality to events and ignorance to what is truly happening lends suspense and terror to each and every precaution Callum tries to make to protect his family.
 Reading this in bed at night my heart was pounding and every muscle tense as I willed the family to safety and even when I thought they had a chance, Karl adds more to the terror as Callum tries to rescue his daughter against a deadline.
 All members of the family push past their own boundaries and limitations to work as a team.